 - notifying you about changes to our products and services;

-- combining your personal information with information that our related bodies corporate have collected from their service providers, third parties, cookies or web beacons in order to provide you with a better, more relevant and personalised experience and to improve the quality of its services;
+- combining your personal information with information that we have collected from our service providers, third parties, cookies or web beacons in order to provide you with a better, more relevant and personalised experience and to improve the quality of our services;

-- ensuring the content from our website is compatible, and presented in the most effective manner, with your computer;
+- ensuring the content from our website is compatible with the device you are using to access our website and presented in the most effective manner;

 - obtaining your feedback about our products, services or websites;